 Domestic Waste

-All domestic properties are entitled to a fortnightly waste bin collection, if your property is on a sack collection, your waste is collected weekly.
-Please mark your bin or sack with your house number so it can easily be identified.
+Almost all domestic properties in Gloucester have a fortnightly waste bin collection.
+A small number of properties have a weekly sack collection.
+Please mark your bin or sack with your house number, so it can easily be identified.
 If your bin or sack does not have a number on it, it may be reported as unauthorised.

 Please remember, we have a closed lid and no side waste policy for domestic bins and sacks.
 All domestic waste must be presented in a container supplied by the council for collection, we do not collect loose black bags.
 We do not empty unauthorised bins and sacks.

-- Soil and rubble, electrical goods, window and mirror glass, DIY materials i.e., construction waste, tiles, and paint tins etc (these items are all accepted at the Hempsted household recycling centre
+- Soil and rubble, window and mirror glass, DIY materials, construction waste, tiles, and paint tins etc (these items are all accepted at the Hempsted household recycling centre

-- Needles / sharps - Hazardous waste such as syringes, diabetic needles and lancets post a significant health risk and need to be disposed of safely.
-Do not place diabetic needles, syringes or lancets in any general refuse sacks or bins - you may not only be risking your own health but that of the collection crews.
+- Needles / sharps - hazardous waste such as syringes, diabetic needles and lancets create a significant health risk and need to be disposed of safely.
+Please do not place diabetic needles, syringes or lancets in any general refuse sacks or bins - you may not only be risking your own health but that of the collection crews.
 Where to drop off sharps (PDF, 103 KB)

 - Business/commercial waste

-- Food waste.
-Please use your brown food waste bin
+- Food waste - please use your food waste caddies

-- Items that should be put into your green recycling box or blue sack
+- Recyclable items that should be put into your green recycling box or blue sack

 Bins and sacks that are not emptied because they contain any of the above materials will not be emptied until those items are removed.